Royal Lodge: Explore the Windsor family home where Prince Andrew and Sarah Ferguson live

 Sarah Ferguson, Duchess of York, often shares glimpses into her part of the home on her YouTube channel, on which she hosts her Story Time with Fergie and Friends series for children.

 Another video saw her making traffic light sandwiches, you can see a glimpse of the beautiful, extensive garden behind her.

 And many have also noted the very impressive drinks cupboard behind her.
 In a deep green/grey color, it appears to contain everything you'd need for the perfect summer beverage - including bottles, straws, and even some sweet treats.

 Princess Eugenie also gave the public their first look inside her family home, when she posed for a magazine shoot within Royal Lodge in 2016.
 The Princess, who now lives at Nottingham Cottage in Kensington Palace with her husband Jack Brooksbank and baby August, clearly still considers Royal Lodge home!

 In photos published in the September 2016 issue of Harper's BAZAAR US, Princess Eugenie is pictured in the sitting room of Royal Lodge.
 A grand room full of antique furniture and lit by chandeliers, the photo provides one of the first insights into Prince Andrew’s official residence since the huge refurbishment.

 In the background of the image, the formal sitting room is seen opening out into another, smaller, living room with a collection of photographs on display.

-The presence of family photographs is a touch the magazine revealed is present throughout the house.
+The presence of family photographs is a touch that the magazine revealed is present throughout the house.

-‘It's the definition of comfy cosy, with family pictures scattered around and Norfolk terriers wandering in and out,’ read the description of the family rooms within the Lodge.
+"It's the definition of comfy cozy, with family pictures scattered around and Norfolk terriers wandering in and out," read the description of the family rooms inside the Lodge.